 Mature larvae are 2–6 mm long.
 Larvae of this subfamily have no legs (Figure 4, right).
 The body is soft with three thoracic segments and ten abdominal segments.
 The mouthparts and head capsule are sclerotized, and are pale brown in most specimens.
 The head capsule is globular and not retracted into the first thoracic segment; the antennae have one segment; and the cranium has a “Y”-shaped ecdysial suture.
 The thorax has three pairs of pedal lobes (where legs would be), each with two to four setae.
 Each abdominal segment has two or three tergal (dorsal) folds.
 The prothorax and the first eight abdominal segments bear spiracles (Bright, 1991).

-Ips larvae are difficult to distinguish from larvae of other Curculionidea.
+Ips larvae are difficult to distinguish from larvae of other Curculionoidea.
 They are mainly recognizable as Scolytinae because of their presence in complex gallery systems with multiple larvae.
 Other non-Scolytinae beetle larvae that may co-occur in such galleries have thoracic legs allowing them to actively colonize bark beetle galleries.

 4.2.3 Key to distinguish final instar Ips larvae from some other Scolytinae